Table of Contents

 The best way is to vent cold air into the wine cellar via ductwork.
 Unfortunately, systems like this are expensive.
 Most sommeliers claim the gold standard system is the WhisperKOOL Extreme 5000tiR.
 However, with installation, this can cost upwards of $7K.

 My preferred unit is the CellarPro 4200VSi with a VC Duct Kit upgrade.
 I install the entire unit inside the wine cellar, hanging from the ceiling, with ductwork through the wall in two places.
 The first pulls filtered air from just outside the wine cellar.
-I run the other ductwork as far away as possible –another room or even outside– to exhaust the hot air.
-This system costs about $4k installed and is superior to the WhisperKool.
+I run the other ductwork as far away as possible—another room or even outside—to exhaust the hot air.
+This system costs about $4K to install and is superior to the WhisperKOOL.

 Make it Efficient

-Always buy a cooling unit larger than you need by at least 20% no matter what you do.
+No matter what you do, always buy a cooling unit larger than you need by at least 20%.
 This will increase efficiency, lowering the long-term costs of storing wine.

 The Cheap Way to Keep Your Wine Cool

 If you want to go the cheap route, you can use a through-the-wall air conditioner.
-You’ll need a powerful model (over 15,000 BTU) with a remote thermostat.
+However, you’ll need a powerful model (over 15,000 BTU) with a remote thermostat.
 I built it for a friend; I used the Frigidaire FRA156MT1, which cost around $600.

-Install the AC unit at 4 feet above the floor and vent into a room that is at least 3X the size of the wine cellar.
-Here’s how to make sure it will keep your cellar at 55 degrees: place the remote outside the wine cellar.
+Install the AC unit 4 feet above the floor and vent into a room that is at least three times the size of the wine cellar.
+To ensure it will keep your cellar at 55 degrees, place the remote outside the wine cellar.
 Since the remote will always show a higher temperature, the AC will continue to cycle.

 There is always a chance of losing humidity.
-Because of that, it’s vital to install a humidity sensor or at least leave a bucket of water in the cellar.
+Because of that, installing a humidity sensor or at least leaving a bucket of water in the cellar is vital.

 Wine Cellar Racks